 Painting became more precious and lovable after it is been marked by people and it became more like a celebration object.

-Hand prints represented characteristics of the person well.
+Handprints represented the characteristics of the person well.

-When I started my art practice, I questioned the color 'Blue' as it meant something undiscribable in my entire practice.
-Reflecting on my childhood, 'Blue' - was the first color that I have seen in art world which represents sadness, straggle, control.
+When I started my art practice, I questioned the colour 'Blue' as it meant something indescribable in my entire practice.
+Reflecting on my childhood, 'Blue' - was the first colour that I have seen in the art world which represents sadness, struggle, and control.